 - If there are no ODBC Connection errors after pressing the Connect button, press the Create Tables button to create the necessary database tables for Cerberus to write to the database.

-- Check the Enable Statistics Collection checkbox.
+- Click the Enable Statistics Collection slider to turn on statistics collection.

 - Press Update to save changes.